liuminhaw/pycomic/README.md

 Fetching comic from multiple sources

 #### Additional Requirement
-selenium `driver` need to be installed before program can be run
+selenium `chromedriver` need to be installed before program can be run

 #### Setup
 Run `setup.sh` script to setup program for use